Code of Business Conduct and Ethics

 Keeping the Audit Committee informed

 The Audit Committee plays an important role in ensuring the integrity of our public reports.
 If you believe that questionable accounting or auditing conduct or practices have occurred or are occurring or have any other information that you believe should be considered for disclosure in the Company’s reports to the SEC, you should notify the Audit Committee of the Board of Directors by any of the methods outlined in the Complaint Procedure section.
-In particular, the Chief Executive Officer and senior financial officers such as the Chief Financial Officer, the Controller and the Treasurer should promptly bring to the attention of the Audit Committee any information of which he or she may become aware concerning, for example:
+The Chief Executive Officer and senior financial officers such as the Chief Financial Officer, the Controller and the Treasurer should promptly bring to the attention of the Audit Committee any information of which he or she may become aware concerning, for example:

 - the accuracy of material disclosures made by the Company in its public filings;